TaylorJadin/digciz-honors-tutorial/pages/01.home/_important-reminders/alert.md

 ---

 ## Reminders
-* Our first meeting is this Thursday, Aug 29 from 2-3pm in the basement of the **Cassandra Voss Center**
+* Our first meeting is this Thursday, Aug 29 from 2-3pm in the lower level of the **Cassandra Voss Center**